Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/index.md

 The {{site.base_gateway}} resource associated with an entity must be part of the same standard control plane as the entity.

 Entity-specific behavior exceptions:
-* **Consumers**: A consumer of a standard control plane becomes a consumer of the control plane group once the originating group becomes a member of the control plane group.
+* **Consumers**: A consumer of a standard control plane becomes a consumer of the control plane group once the originating control plane becomes a member of the control plane group.
 The authentication credentials of a consumer in a standard control plane become valid credentials of the control plane group.
 The ID of a consumer from one control plane group member can't be used in authorization for another control plane group member.

 * **Consumer groups**: Only consumers from the same control plane can be added to a consumer group.
-Consumer groups names in the Rate Limiting Advanced plugin can reference group names from other control plane group members.
+Consumer group names in the Rate Limiting Advanced plugin can reference group names from other control plane group members.

 * **Vaults**: The prefix of each Vault must be unique.
 Once a Vault from a standard control plane becomes part of a control plane group, it becomes available to the whole control plane group.
 An entity field in a standard control plane can successfully reference a secret in a Vault from another standard control plane, now both part of the control plane group.

 * **Global plugins**: A plugin that is globally scoped in the standard control plane remains globally scoped in the control plane group.
 This plugin will affect the entire control plane group.
 For example, two instances of the Rate Limiting plugin cannot be installed in the control plane group.